-‘Eborsisk’ is the production nickname given to the gargantuan, two-headed monster in the 1988 feature film Willow.
-The label is a portmanteau of ‘Ebert’ and ‘Siskel’, two famed film film critics (George Lucas is known for having contempt towards them).
+Willow unadvertedly casts the wrong spell on a troll, making it grotesquely transform into a gargantuan, two-headed beast: the Eborsisk.
+The label is a portmanteau of ‘Ebert’ and ‘Siskel’, two famed film film critics — towards whom George Lucas reserved mild contempt.
 The two of them would later claim that they “weren’t flattered” with the film; in a review Ebert gave Willow 2 stars and a half, but praised its advanced special effects.
-The final design of the Eborsisk displays an unusual, unprecedented combination of traits, without any subsequent movie Monster replicating it.

 The Eborsisk was brought to the screen through the technique of go-motion, developed by Industrial Light & Magic.
 Two rigged rod puppets were built: a small scale model of the full creature and a single, larger and more detailed head for shots that needed close-ups.
 Particular effort was needed in making the smaller scale model and the hero head undistinguishable from each other.
 The rod puppets were rigged up to a rod system and controlled by a computer.
 The go-motion process was overseen by Harry Walton and Tom St. Amand.